borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 When there's an option collision between the local file and the merged include, the local file's option takes precedence.

-Note that this `<<` include merging syntax is only for merging in mappings (configuration options and their values).
-But if you'd like to include a single value directly, please see the section above about standard includes.

-Additionally, there is a limitation preventing multiple `<<` include merges per section.
-So for instance, that means you can do one `<<` merge at the global level, another `<<` within each configuration section, etc. (This is a YAML limitation.)

-### Deep merge

-<span class="minilink minilink-addedin">New in version 1.6.0</span> borgmatic
+<span class="minilink minilink-addedin">New in version 1.6.1</span> Colliding
-performs a deep merge of merged include files, meaning that values are merged at all levels in the two configuration files.
-Colliding list values are appended together.
-This allows you to include common configuration—up to full borgmatic configuration files—while overriding only the parts you want to customize.
+list values are appended together.

 ## Configuration overrides